-Tim Ridley is a contemporary fine artist, whose multi media practice centres on the relationship between animals and humans.
+Tim Ridley is a contemporary fine artist, whose practice centres on the relationship between animals and humans.

-Tim is a committee member of the Newlyn Society of Artists and graduated from Chelsea College of Art & Design in 2011, where he won the Ovalhouse prize.
+Tim achieved an MA in Painting with merit at Arts University Plymouth in 2022 and is a committee member of the Newlyn Society of Artists, he graduated from Chelsea College of Art & Design in 2011, where he won the Ovalhouse prize.
 His work has been awarded the Gloucestershire University prize at the Open West.
 His paintings have been featured in the ING Discerning Eye, NOA exhibition, BEEP2018 and Wells Art Contemporary shows.
-He is represented by Saatchi Art and has work in private collections in the UK and worldwide.
-He has been awarded three Arts Council grants and he works and lives in Penzance, Kernow.
+Online he is represented by Singulart, has work is in private collections in the UK and worldwide.
+His work has been exhibited in London, Berlin and Baku, Azerbaijan.
+He has been awarded three Arts Council grants and he works and lives in Penzance, Kernow